apple/cups/README.txt

 LEGAL STUFF

-    CUPS is Copyright 2007-2008 by Apple Inc.  CUPS, the CUPS logo, and the Common UNIX Printing System are the trademark property of Apple Inc.
+    CUPS is Copyright 2007-2008 by Apple Inc.  CUPS, the CUPS logo, and the Common UNIX Printing System are trademarks of Apple Inc.

     The MD5 Digest code is Copyright 1999 Aladdin Enterprises.

     This software is based in part on the work of the Independent JPEG Group.

-    CUPS is provided under the terms of the GNU General Public License and GNU Library General Public License.
+    CUPS is provided under the terms of version 2 of the GNU General Public License and GNU Library General Public License.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the "doc/help/license.html" or "LICENSE.txt" files for more
+See the "doc/help/license.html" or "LICENSE.txt" files for more information.
-    information.